dennyreiter/mqtt-bed/README.md

 pipx ensurepath
 ```

-You will need to log out and log back in for the PATh chnages to take effect.
+You will need to log out and log back in for the PATH changes to take effect.
 You can then install the necessary Python dependencies:

 ```sh